sohaibssb/sohaibssb/README.md

 ### 🔭 I’m currently working on:

-- Building a personal portfolio website with using Node JS , Express and React [Sohaib-Portfolio-Website](https://github.com/sohaibssb/Sohaib-Portfolio-Website)
+- Building a personal portfolio website with using Django [Sohaib-Portfolio-Website](https://github.com/sohaibssb/Sohaib-Portfolio-Website)

 - Building WebStore, with using [Angular, NodeJs, TypeScript and Stripe Integration](https://github.com/sohaibssb/WebStore-with-Angular-NodeJs-TypeScript-and-Stripe)